sean0x42/rust-kdf/README.md

 # Rust KDF

-A KDF implementation in Rust.
+A Rust library and CLI for parsing and converting KDF documents.

 ## Pre-Commit Hook